derekmisler/derekmisler.com/README.md

 **Lead Designer/Developer**, Appalachian State University, *August 2006 – January 2008*

-wordpress, adobe, indesign, html, css
+joomla, adobe, indesign, html, css, javascript, php

 I worked with an intern to establish an online presence for The Appalachian newspaper, while still maintaining my role as the lead graphic designer.

----

-**Lead Designer/Developer**, The Appalachian, *August 2006 – January 2008*

-html, css, javascript, php, indesign, photoshop

-During my time, I worked with an intern to create the online presence for The Appalachian newspaper, while still maintaining my role as the lead graphic designer.

 ---